nallera/eventTracker/readme.md

 ## Authorization

 Minimal API Key Authorization is required to use the API.
 There are two levels of authorization: user and admin.
+The API key is sent via a 'x-api-key' header.

 ## Database